Respiratory distress syndrome (RDS) is a breathing problem that affects newborns,

 mostly those who are born more than 6 weeks early.
 The earlier

-a baby is born, the more likely the baby will have RDS.
+or more premature a baby is born, the more likely the baby will develop RDS.

-Many babies get better in 3 to 4 days.
-Those who are very premature may take longer
+Many babies with milder symptoms get better in 3–4 days.
+Those who are very premature

 What Are the Signs & Symptoms of Respiratory Distress Syndrome?

 Within minutes or hours of being born, a baby with RDS will have breathing problems.

 If untreated, these problems get worse over time.